VenalityXT/Basic-Routed-VLAN-Lab-in-Cisco-Packet-Tracer/README.md

 # Project Overview

-This lab demonstrates how to design and configure a segmented network using **Cisco Router-on-a-Stick**, **DHCP automation**, **VLAN segmentation**, and **802.1Q trunking**.
-The environment mirrors a small business infrastructure where multiple departments operate on separate broadcast domains while sharing the same physical hardware.
+This project demonstrates how to design and configure a segmented small-enterprise network using **VLANs**, **DHCP**, **router-on-a-stick**, and **802.1Q trunking**.
+The goal is to create isolated broadcast domains on a Layer 2 switch and provide routing and automated IP assignment through a Cisco router.

-In this setup:
+The lab consists of:

-- The **router** provides DHCP services and Layer 3 routing.
+- A router performing Layer 3 routing and DHCP services
-- The **switch** handles VLAN segmentation and trunking.
+- A switch performing VLAN segmentation and trunking
-- The **PC** dynamically receives IP settings from the router based on its VLAN assignment.

-The project includes **deep command explanations** to ensure you understand not only *what* to type, but *why* each step is required.
-This builds a real-world mental model of how VLAN isolation, routing, and DHCP all interact.
+- A PC in VLAN 10 receiving its network configuration dynamically

+This document walks through each configuration step, explains every command, and includes engineering notes to provide context and reinforce best practices.
+Troubleshooting notes are included only for simple, realistic mistakes engineers commonly encounter.

 ![Topology]("images/PacketTracer_Topology_1.png")

 ---

-# 1. Logical Topology
+# 1. Logical Topology Description

-The network consists of:
+The network topology includes:

-- **Router0** — Subinterfaces for VLAN10 and VLAN20 + DHCP
-- **Switch0** — VLAN segmentation (10 & 20) + trunk on Fa0/1
+- **Router0** connected to the switch via GigabitEthernet0/0/0
+- **Switch0** interconnected using FastEthernet ports
-- **PC0** — DHCP client assigned to VLAN10
+- **PC0** connected on Fa0/2 and assigned to VLAN 10

-This reflects an enterprise-style design where each department is given its own subnet and gateway.
+The design reflects a scalable architecture where additional VLANs (like HR on VLAN 20) can easily be added later.

 ---

-# 2. Router Initialization & Interface Activation
+# 2. Router Initialization & Physical Interface Setup

-When the router boots, IOS asks whether you want to enter the setup dialog.
-Selecting **“no”** is standard for controlled, manual configuration.
+The router boots into IOS and prompts for the System Configuration Dialog.
+We manually configured the device through privileged EXEC and global configuration modes.

 ![Step 1]("images/Step 1.png")

-### Commands Entered
+### Commands Used

 ```bash
 enable